Amazon EC2 Spot Instances offer spare compute capacity in the AWS cloud at steep discounts compared to On-Demand Instances.

 Containerized Workloads with Spot Instances

 Containers are stateless, fault-tolerant and a great fit for Amazon EC2 Spot Instances.
-Attend this webinar to learn how to efficiently deploy containerized workloads and easily manage clusters at any scale at a fraction of the cost.
-Spot instances can be used with ECS or Kubernetes to run any containerized workload, from distributed system to applications that map millions of miles a day.
+Watch this webinar to learn how to efficiently deploy containerized workloads with Kubernetes and easily manage clusters at any scale for a fraction of the cost.
+Spot Instances can be used with Amazon Elatic Container Service, Amazon Elastic Kubernetes Service or Kubernetes to run any containerized workload, from distributed system to applications that map millions of miles a day.
 Learn more.

 Big Data Workloads on Spot Instances

-Spot instances provide acceleration, scale, and deep cost savings to run time-critical, hyper-scale workloads for rapid data analysis.
+Spot Instances provide acceleration, scale, and deep cost savings to run time-critical, hyper-scale workloads for rapid data analysis.
 Use Spot Instances with Amazon EMR, Hadoop or Spark to process massive amounts of data.
-Watch this video to get started on Amazon EC2 Spot and Amazon EMR for easy fast and cost-effective processing of vast amounts of data.
+Watch this video to get started with Amazon EC2 Spot and Amazon EMR for easy fast and cost-effective data processing.
+Visit the Amazon EMR on Spot Instances page for additional resources on how to run your big data workloads with Amazon EMR and Spot Instances.

 CI/CD Workloads on Spot Instances

-Configure Jenkins with the EC2 Spot Plug-In to automatically scale a fleet of Spot instances depending on the number jobs to be completed.
+Configure Jenkins with the EC2 Spot Plug-In to automatically scale a fleet of Spot Instances depending on the number jobs to be completed.
 Increase cost savings by leveraging older generation instances for CI, as these processes do not require a lot of power for testing.
-Load, integration, canary, and security testing all benefit from the elasticity and price savings associated with Spot instances.
+Load, integration, canary, and security testing all benefit from the elasticity and price savings associated with Spot Instances.
+Learn more.

 Rendering Workloads on Spot Instances